elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/singleton-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> Singletons varies from static classes (or objects) in that their initialization can be delayed, typically because they require information that may not be available at the time of initialization.
+      <strong>Interview Response:</strong> Singletons vary from static classes (or objects).
+Their initialization can get delayed, typically because they require information that may not be available at the time of initialization.
 They don't make it easy for code that isn't aware of a previous reference to them to find them.
-This is because a Singleton returns a structure rather than an object or a "class."
+A Singleton returns a structure rather than an object or a "class."
 Consider how closure variables aren't closures - the closure is the function scope that provides the closure.
     </div>

   </div>